 Lake Titicaca, the world’s highest navigable lake with a surface elevation of 3,812 metres (12,507 ft) is one of the most visited attractions in Peru.
 It straddles the border between Peru and Bolivia.
-The beauty of the brightly reflective water attracts a wide number of tourists both on Peruvian and Bolivian side.
+The beauty of the brightly reflective water attracts a wide number of tourists both on the Peruvian and Bolivian side.

-Uros, Amantani and Taquile are the three islands open for tourism on the Peruvian side and Isla del sol, Isla de la luna and Suriki on the Bolivian side.
+Uros, Amantani and Taquile are the three islands open for tourism on the Peruvian side and Isla del Sol, Isla de la Luna and Suriki on the Bolivian side.

 We lolled on a broken branch as our guide explained the way the Uru people live.

-He started with an astonishing fact that the natives spoke in Ayrmara and not in Spanish or Quechua.
+He started with an astonishing fact that the natives spoke in Aymara and not in Spanish or Quechua.
 The first civilization was in 1500 BC.
 Uros’s 60 artificial man-made floating islands are clustered on the western coast of the Lake.
-These islands are made by layers of cut totora, a thick buoyant reed that grows abundantly in the shallows of the lake.
+These islands are made of layers of cut totora, a thick buoyant reed that grows abundantly in the shallows of the lake.
 Each of the 50 feet by 50 feet islands elects a person as a head for every three months.

-On being asked by a fellow traveler about their source of income, the guide explained that fishing is their main occupation apart from earning their livelihood by making handiwork items which are mainly sold to visitors.
+On being asked by a fellow traveller about their source of income, the guide explained that fishing is their main occupation apart from earning their livelihood by making handiwork items which are mainly sold to visitors.
 Education and Healthcare are sought from the Puno.

 She concluded the demonstration by placing two dolls each of a man and a woman cooking.

-She then invited us to show her quaint hut, some of us got dressed in a hand made native attire to pose for the camera.
+She then invited us to show her quaint hut, some of us got dressed in a handmade native attire to pose for the camera.

 Just as the tour through this serene island came to an end, we were offered a ride for S.10/ to the next island in Uros on the “Mercedes Benz” boat.
 Mercedes Benz boats are exclusively for tourists.
 These reed boats are slightly bigger than standard boats and have an extra structure in the centre that looked a bit like the saddle you’d see on top of an elephant.